 The Journey Upwards

-As you ascend, you'll pass through lush , alpine deserts, and arctic summits, each zone offering a different ecological perspective.
+As you ascend, you'll pass through lush rainforests, alpine deserts, and arctic summits, each zone offering a different ecological perspective.
 Our knowledgeable guides will share insights about the flora and fauna, making your ascent an educational experience as well.

 The Summit Experience